janantala/beyond-adaptive-web-design/README.md

 We can use a lot of sensors in the devices to detect the device motion.
 It is made possible by a combination of always-on sensors as are an accelerometer a gyroscope, and a magnetometer, that tell us a lot about how a device is moving through the space around it.
 The ability of these sensors to provide precise information about the movement of a device opens up new design possibilities for web applications [Re-imagining Apps for Ultrabook].

-From controlling the user interface based on three dimensional motion as input, to combining device motion with another sensors as are location detection or video cameras, there's a lot of interesting interface designs made possible by Device Motion.
+From controlling the user interface based on three dimensional motion as input, to combining device motion with another sensors as are location detection or video cameras [Combining Acceleration and Gyroscope Data].
+There's a lot of interesting interface designs made possible by Device Motion.
 It depends on us how we use them.

 ### Video Motion